 The pretty streets of Stirling’s Old Town belie its dark history.
 Learn fascinating tales of crime and punishment at Stirling Old Town Jail which once had a reputation for being one of the toughest detention centres in Britain.
 Escorted by the fearsome character of Jock Rankin, Chief Executioner, take a tour around this atmospheric building which served as a military prison until 1935, meeting the prison’s other employees and residents, and see many grim relics along the way, including the ‘beheading stone’.

 Highlight: Head to the roof-top observation area for panoramic views over Stirling town.
-See see across to Wallace Tower, the Ochil Hills and the more distant mountains of the Trossachs National Park.
+See across to the National Wallace Monument, the Ochil Hills and the more distant mountains of the Trossachs National Park.

 Scotland’s Secret Bunker

 In the event of nuclear war, Scotland would have been governed from here: Scotland’s Secret Bunker.
 Beneath a nondescript Scottish farmhouse lies a tunnel which leads to a subterranean complex 100 feet below the surface, spanning 24,000 sq ft.
 Kept secret for over 40 years, the bunker is now a treasure trove of Cold War artefacts, including a collection of military vehicles and the UK’s only Russian anti-aircraft missile.